CULTURE & WELLBEING

 Developing an understanding of sustainability and an ability to apply it to professional practice is essential for us to achieve change.
 We are working to develop guidance and training that can help our staff, students and partners to increase their potential for positive impact in specific areas, such as our responsible purchasing and the guidelines we have developed in this area.

-Sustainability Service Awards have been awarded to two colleagues who were nominated by their heads of department for contributing significantly to the University’s sustainability programme:
+We make annual awards to colleagues and/or partners who have been nominated by heads of department for contributing significantly to the University’s sustainability programme:

-Congratulations and warm thanks to them both for their work to advance sustainability thinking in the University, with the community and across the sector.
+Congratulations and warm thanks to them all for their work to advance sustainability thinking in the University, with the community and across the sector.

-Our sustainability programme supports the goals of our People and Culture strategy in the development of our workforce, which is our essential resource as an organisation.
+Our sustainability programme supports our People and Culture strategy in developing our workforce and an inclusive working environment, which is our essential resource as an organisation.
 Our people are key to our ability to adapt, innovate and change, towards more positive and transformative ways of working that support sustainability.

 Culture and Diversity